Aditya-B-Sharma/comp1110-assignment2-IQSteps/admin/G-originality.md

 * For the method in class <StepsGame (collector)> help was received from a friend (namely Muhammad Zubayr Khan) (noted in source code comments)

+* The implementation of music file <congratulations.wav> is based on code found in <http://www.java2s.com/Code/Java/JavaFX/Playmp3file.htm>

 * ....

 Signed: Aditya Sharma (u6051965), Stefan Louie (u6051635) and Khamis Buol (u6080028)